openshift/hive/docs/using-hive.md

 oc delete clusterdeployment ${CLUSTER_NAME} --wait=false
 ```

 Deleting a `ClusterDeployment` will create a `ClusterDeprovision` resource, which in turn will launch a pod to attempt to delete all cloud resources created for and by the cluster.
 This is done by scanning the cloud provider for resources tagged with the cluster's generated `InfraID`. (i.e. `kubernetes.io/cluster/mycluster-fcp4z=owned` or  `sigs.k8s.io/cluster-api-provider-aws/cluster/mycluster-fcp4z=owned`) Once all resources have been deleted the pod will terminate, finalizers will be removed, and the `ClusterDeployment` and dependent objects will be removed.
-The deprovision process is powered by vendoring the same code from the OpenShift installer used for `openshift-install cluster destroy`.
+The deprovision process is powered by vendoring the same code from the OpenShift installer used for `openshift-install destroy cluster`.